-The barbell row may not be a difficult exercise to learn but still deserves some special attention because many individuals, who have not developed proper back awareness, look like a camel rubbing its groin area into a stainless steel bar when doing the movement.
+The barbell row is not the most complicated exercise but deserves special attention because many individuals who have not developed the required back awareness look like a camel rubbing its groin area into a stainless steel bar when doing the movement.

 Loading the barbell

-You don’t want to be doing barbell rows with small plates because you will be at a deficit, and your back will be under higher strain.
-This is especially true if you are doing each rep from a dead stop like a deadlift.
+You don’t want to be doing barbell rows with small plates because you will be at a deficit resulting in a higher back strain.
+This is especially true if you start each rep from a dead stop like a deadlift.

-Once you have the barbell loaded the right way, it is time to assume proper stance.
+Once you have the barbell loaded the right way, it is time to assume a proper stance.

-At the same time, when you look down the barbell should be dividing your foot in two.
-This cue makes sure that you are not too far forward or backwards.
-Thereupon, you have to push you hips back while bending your knees as little as possible.
+When you look down the barbell should be dividing your foot in two.
+This cue makes sure that you are not too far forward or backward.
+Thereupon, you have to push your hips back while bending your knees as little as possible.
 The goal is to create a torso that’s almost vertical to the floor.
 This cannot happen when you are squatting your barbell row.
 Push your hips back until you can grab the bar and your shins (lower legs) are pressing slightly against the barbell.

-It means that you have to imagine that you are trying to touch the floor with your sternum (the part in-between and below your chest muscles).
-If you do it correctly, your back will assume normal anatomical position and you will feel your hamstrings (muscles behind the leg) stretch.
-The goal here is to avoid doing barbell rows with bent spine because this places too much stress on your spinal ligaments.
+Imagine that you are trying to touch the floor with your chest.
+If you do it correctly, your back will assume its normal anatomical position, and you will feel your hamstrings (muscles behind the leg) stretch.
+This should prevent you from doing rows with a bent spine – a position that places too much stress on your spinal ligaments.

-Note: In some rare situations people actually overextend their backs (the opposite of overflexing your spine) which can also cause unnecessary stress.
-However, this is pretty rare and most people have the opposite problem – bent spine.
+Note: In some rare situations people actually overextend their backs (the opposite of overflexing your spine).
+This can also cause unnecessary stress.
+However, this is pretty rare.
+Most people have the opposite problem – a bent spine.

 Where should I look?

 Let’s not complicate things – look down and maybe a little forward.
 The most important part is to avoid looking at the ceiling as if the formula of life is written there.
-The barbell row requires your torso to be almost parallel to the ground and if you are looking straight forward, you will be placing unnecessary stress on your neck.
+The barbell row requires your torso to be almost parallel to the ground.
+If you are looking at the ceiling, you will be placing unnecessary stress on your neck.
 Neck pain can be really annoying because most people always carry their heads with them.

 How wide should my grip be during barbell rows?

 For regular barbell rows keep your grip a little wider than shoulder width.
 This is the generic style.
-Wider grip works the upper back more while narrow width keeps the stress over the entire back.
-The wider the grip, the less weight can be lifted.
-At the same time super close grip is uncomfortable and places the wrists and elbows at a disadvantageous position.
+A wider grip works the upper back more while a narrow width keeps the stress over the entire back.

 Once you are in a proper position (chest out, back straight, strong grip, looking down and forward), take a deep breath, tighten your abs and pull the bar until it touches your upper abdomen/lower chest.
 You don’t want to be pulling too high when doing the mainstream version of the exercise.
 Safe the wide grip and high pulling stuff for the advanced era.